drbfraser/CRADLE-Platform/docs/development.md

 Note you may set these to any arbitrary values.

-In case connecting with cradle-sms-relay is needed, you should append your emulator's phone number to the `.env` file.
+If connecting with the `cradle-sms-relay` is needed, you should append your emulator's phone number to the `.env` file.

 For example, add this line at the end of the lines mentioned above: